BROWSE BY PROVINCE

 Read More »

-The Philippine International Convention Center: A Legacy of Global Diplomacy and Architectural Excellence
+Philippine International Convention Center: A Hub for Global Events

 The Philippine International Convention Center (PICC) stands as a monument to the Philippines’ ambition to be a key player on the global stage.
 With its